Shoot to kill?

 (This article was originally published in The Horn: Spring 2012)

 Last year, Save the Rhino received an email from a concerned supporter after a comment on a well-known rhino conservation blog apparently ‘celebrated’ the death of five poachers, shot by rangers in South Africa.
 What were Save the Rhino’s views on the shooting, they asked?
 Is it ever OK to defend a policy that can mean the loss of human life in order to protect wildlife?

-Save the Rhino’s position, and the policy adopted by most of the programmes that we support, is to shoot-to-kill only as a last act and in self-defence.
+Save the Rhino’s position, and the policy adopted by the programmes that we support, is that shoot-to-kill should only be used as a last act and in self-defence.
 Anti-poaching rangers must first do all they can to avoid this.
 In the event of a contact (a ranger meeting a poacher), it would be much more beneficial if they were caught and arrested, giving the opportunity to recover valuable information about who has commissioned them to turn to poaching, information about the supply chain, and smuggling routes.
 If a poacher fires – they virtually all carry guns these days – and endangers the ranger’s safety, then rangers may fire back, with the chance that lives may be lost in this exchange.